OWASP/www-project-developer-guide/contributing.md

 Note that the page describing a project should not be the same as the project documentation on the OWASP site, the Developer Guide should strive to be a ' TL;DR ' for the project running to one or maybe two pages.

+### Media kit

+The OWASP projects have [media kits][media] that contain biographies of the project leaders and other project media.
+This can be used for images and marketing material.

 ### Pull requests

 The pull requests have checks applied to them: